Perfect $1$-factorisations of $K_{11,11}$: Latin squares

 \section{Latin squares}

+We start this section by giving some basic definitions regarding Latin squares, and explain their relationship to $1$-factorisations of complete bipartite graphs.
+We then apply this previously known theory to our new catalogue of perfect $1$-factorisations of $K_{11,11}$, uncovering some interesting Latin squares of order $11$.

 Let $n$ and $m$ be positive integers with $m \leq n$.
 An $m \times n$ \emph{Latin rectangle} is an $m \times n$ matrix of $n$ symbols, each of which occurs exactly once in each row and at most once in each column.
 A \emph{Latin square} of order $n$ is an $n \times n$ Latin rectangle.
 In this paper we will always assume that the rows and columns of a Latin square are indexed by its symbol set.
 Let $L$ be an $m \times n$ Latin rectangle.
 A \emph{subrectangle} of $L$ is a submatrix of $L$ that is itself a Latin rectangle.
 A $k \times \ell$ subrectangle is \emph{proper} if $1 < k \leq \ell < n$.
-A \emph{row cycle of length $k$} in $L$ is a $2 \times k$ subrectangle of $L$ that does not contain any proper subrectangles.
-A \emph{row-Hamiltonian} Latin square is a Latin square which is devoid of proper subrectangles.
+A \emph{subsquare} of $L$ is a subrectangle of $L$ that is itself a Latin square.
+A \emph{row cycle of length $k$} in $L$ is a $2 \times k$ subrectangle of $L$ that has no proper subrectangles.
+A \emph{row-Hamiltonian} Latin square is a Latin square that has no proper subrectangles.
 Equivalently, a Latin square of order $n$ is row-Hamiltonian if all of its row cycles have length $n$.
+A related but strictly weaker property is named $N_\infty$, which applies to Latin squares that have no proper subsquares.
+Such properties are very natural for mathematicians to consider, but turn out to be quite elusive.
+After more than 50 years of studying the existence question it has only very recently been established in \cite{Ninf} that $N_\infty$ Latin squares exist for all orders $n\notin\{4,6\}$.
+The analogous but harder question for row-Hamiltonian Latin squares is very far from being solved, and provides one of the motivations for compiling catalogues for small orders.

 Let $L$ and $L'$ be Latin squares.
 If $L$ can be obtained from $L'$ by applying a permutation $\alpha$ to its rows, a permutation $\beta$ to its columns and a permutation $\gamma$ to its symbols, then $L$ and $L'$ are \emph{isotopic}, and $(\alpha, \beta, \gamma)$ is an \emph{isotopism} from $L'$ to $L$.
 Isotopism is an equivalence relation and the equivalence classes are called \emph{isotopism classes}.
 Latin squares in the same isotopism class have the same number of subrectangles of each dimension, so the row-Hamiltonian property is an isotopism class invariant.
 An \emph{autotopism} of $L$ is an isotopism from $L$ to itself.
 The \emph{autotopism group} of $L$ is the set of all autotopisms of $L$ under composition.